-- Mine road will be cleaned daily to remove fallen rock/stones for smooth transportation. - Mine road will be made sufficiently wide to keep two-way traffic. - Mine roads will be designed as per the specifications given under MMR 1961. - Regular water sprinkling will be done on mine road and haul road to avoid suspension of dust. - All transportation within the mine lease area should be carried out directly under the supervision and control of management. - The vehicles will be maintained in good working condition and checked thoroughly at least once a month by the competent person authorized for the purpose by the management. - Navigation signs will be provided at each and every turning point up to the main road (wherever required) - To avoid danger while reversing the vehicles especially at working place/loading points, stopper should be posted to properly guide reversing/spotting operating. - Only trained drivers will be hired.
+- Mine road shall be made smooth regularly with a road roller. - Mine road will be cleaned daily to remove fallen rock/stones for smooth transportation. - Mine road will be made sufficiently wide to keep two-way traffic. - Mine roads will be designed as per the specifications given under MMR 1961. - Regular water sprinkling will be done on mine road and haul road to avoid suspension of dust. - All transportation within the mine lease area should be carried out directly underthe supervision and control of management. - The vehicles will be maintained in good working condition and checked thoroughly at least once a month by the competent person authorized for the purpose by the management. - Navigation signs will be provided at each and every turning point up to the mainroad (wherever required). - To avoid danger while reversing the vehicles especially at working place/loading points, stopper should be posted to properly guide reversing/spotting operating. - Only trained drivers will be hired.